veondigital/skeletor/README.md

 skeletor
 =====

-An Erlanhg Rebar Template to bootstrap HTTP and XMPP based Applications.
+An Erlang Rebar Template to bootstrap HTTP and XMPP based Applications.
 It consists in an Application Core, an HTTP Handler, an XMPP handler, a prometheus metric collector and also a Redis connectivity module.

+It's also a plugin for dockerize the release.
+Check [docker](doc/docker.md) doc for further information.

 ![Skeletor](https://github.com/veondigital/skeletor/blob/development/skeletor.jpg)